darrenjw/fp-ssc-course/README.md

 new experimental strongly typed functional language for differentiable array processing.

 This course is still subject to minor revision, but is now essentially complete.
 The first iteration will be delivered to [StatML](https://statml.io/) PhD students on 2023-05-18.
 It was supposed to be delivered in February 2023, but has been deferred due to [UCU](https://www.ucu.org.uk/) strike action.
 Note that all materials are freely available, and the course is quite suitable for self-study.
+If you are self-studying, you should probably allow a full day (including laptop setup).

 *Please note that you need to install some software on your system **in advance** of the course.* See the [Setup](Setup.md) guide for details.